 Instructions

 - Preheat the oven to 350F.
-Get out a large baking tray (no need to grease it or line it).
+Get out a large baking tray (don't grease it or line it).

 - Add the butter, sour cream, and vanilla to a large bowl and cream together until smooth (you use a handheld electric mixer or do this by hand).

-- Transfer the dough to a piping bag fitted with a large star tip.
-Pipe the dough out into round circles onto the baking tray, leaving about 2 inches between each cookie.
+- Immediately transfer the dough to a piping bag fitted with a large star tip (don't wait because the dough thickens as it sits due to the flour absorbing the liquid).
+Pipe the dough out into about 2 1/4-inch circles onto the baking tray, leaving about 2 inches between each cookie.

 - Cool on the baking tray and then remove with a thin metal spatula.